VachaShah/performance-analyzer-rca/src/main/java/com/amazon/opendistro/opensearch/performanceanalyzer/rca/store/rca/temperature/README.md

  have shardID as dimension will have a shard contributed factor to the temperature along that dimension.
 But that metric also might have a factor that is shard independent.
-For example , _CPU_utilization_, has a shard dependent components for the CPU that is spent for various elasticsearch Operations.
+For example , _CPU_utilization_, has a shard dependent components for the CPU that is spent for various opensearch Operations.
 But there are other factors such as HttP server and GC that might also consume CPU.
 The reason we capture both is because the shard dependent part can be affected by shard movements but the shard-independent parts might not be affected by shard movements at all.